Rangi and Papa

-In Māori mythology the primal couple Rangi and Papa (or Ranginui and Papatūānuku) appear in a creation myth explaining the origin of the world and the Māori people(though there are many different versions).
+In Māori mythology the primal couple Rangi and Papa (or Ranginui and Papatūānuku) appear in a creation myth explaining the origin of the world and the Māori people (though there are many different versions).
 In some South Island dialects, Rangi is called Raki or Rakinui.

 Union and separation

-Ranginui first married Poharua Te Po where they bore 3 offspring including Aorangi (or Aoraki as given in South Island).
-He later married Papatūānuku together becoming the primordial sky father and earth mother bearing over 70 children including Tāwhirimātea, Tāne and Tangaroa, all of whom are male.
+Ranginui first married Poharua Te Pō where they bore 3 offspring including Aorangi (or Aoraki as given in South Island).
+He later married Papatūānuku together becoming the primordial sky father and earth mother bearing over 500 children of male and female including Tāwhirimātea, Tāne and Tangaroa.
 Both Ranginui and Papatūānuku lie locked together in a tight embrace, and their sons forced to live in the cramped darkness between them.

 These children grow and discuss among themselves what it would be like to live in the light.
 Tūmatauenga, the fiercest of the children, proposes that the best solution to their predicament is to kill their parents.
 But his brother Tāne disagrees, suggesting that it is better to push them apart, to let Ranginui be as a stranger to them in the sky above while Papatūānuku will remain below to nurture them.
 The others put their plans into action—Rongo, the god of cultivated food, tries to push his parents apart, then Tangaroa, the god of the sea, and his sibling Haumia-tiketike, the god of wild food, join him.
 In spite of their joint efforts Rangi and Papa remain close together in their loving embrace.

 After many attempts Tāne, god of forests and birds, forces his parents apart.
 Instead of standing upright and pushing with his hands as his brothers have done, he lies on his back and pushes with his strong legs.
 Stretching every sinew Tāne pushes and pushes until, with cries of grief and surprise, Ranginui and Papatūānuku were pried apart.
 Traditions of the Taranaki region, however, assign this separating role to Tangaroa, god of the sea.